Updated: February 27, 2022

 To my knowledge, nobody has ever gone to jail for not paying their credit card debts.
 Why?
 Because incurring debt is not considered a criminal act.
 Of course, this is assuming that you just simply failed to pay your credit card debts for whatever reason.

-It’s important to know that circumstances will be different if you have issued a check or has signed a contract because a bouncing check or a breach of contract can be turned into a criminal case such as estafa.
+It’s important to know that circumstances will be different if you have issued a check or have signed a contract because a bouncing check or a breach of contract can be turned into a criminal case such as estafa.

 That’s why some collection agencies will try to make you issue checks or sign a payment agreement because that could give them legal grounds to file a real case against you.